Jahn Williams: Say Cheese, Adelaide!

 What prompted you to start Adelaide By Jahn?
 What was the very first picture you took for the profile and what was the story behind it?

 Adelaide by Jahn began approximately four years ago when I first acquired an iPhone.
-Making the most of the camera and its features I decided to open an Instagram account, which fundamentally originated as an outlet for sharing family photos and the like.
+Making the most of its camera and features I decided to open an Instagram account, which fundamentally originated as an outlet for sharing family photos and the like.
 From recollection, I believe my first photo was that of my frail auntie who was celebrating her birthday.
-As I progressed with the account I changed its name from @jahn234 to @_adelaide_by_jahn_ to reflect my changing outlook towards showcasing Adelaide and all the weird and wonderful little nooks and crannies the city has to offer.
+As I progressed with the account I changed its name to @_adelaide_by_jahn_ to reflect my changing outlook towards showcasing Adelaide and all the weird and wonderful little nooks and crannies the city has to offer.

 The account is an opportunity for me to show Adelaide as I observe it through my eyes.
 Its unique angles, reflections, different locations and perspectives that I discover as I explore my city.
 I also like to promote all that this town and great state has to offer, from its beautiful beaches, interesting city streets to the glorious Adelaide Hills and beyond.